faster-cpython/benchmarking-public/results/bm-20230812-3.13.0a0-af24cd7/bm-20230812-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-af24cd7-vs-base.md

 Benchmark hidden because not significant (15): spectral_norm, logging_format, scimark_sor, xml_etree_generate, pprint_safe_repr, bench_mp_pool, deepcopy, bench_thread_pool, typing_runtime_protocols, raytrace, logging_simple, go, asyncio_tcp, json, unpickle
 Ignored benchmarks (3) of results/bm-20230807-3.13.0a0-2ac103c/bm-20230807-linux-x86_64-python-2ac103c346ffe9d0e4c1-3.13.0a0-2ac103c.json: docutils, pycparser, tomli_loads

+# HPT report

+- Reliability score: 75.46% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x